 The goal of the Small Grants Program is to assist organizations whose purpose is to help the most vulnerable residents of Clackamas County.
 The focus is to fund small projects that would aid these entities in better serving their target populations.
 These projects shall demonstrate the ability to become fully self-supporting or shall illustrate that the grant request is for a one-time expense.
-This program supports agencies that are making an effort to develop and implement innovative projects that would address the following goal:

 Eligible applicants are current nonprofit organizations serving residents of Clackamas County.
 Eligible projects must address the program’s goal and result in a positive, measurable outcome for Clackamas County residents.
-Preference will be given to those who meet the following criteria:
+Preference will be given to those projects meeting the following criteria:

 - Prevent occurrence of larger, more dire problems later;